Pdf-to-Audio-Converter/PDF-to-Audio-Converter/README.md

 The audios/ folder is excluded via .gitignore as it contains generated audio files.
 Text extraction may fail for encrypted or corrupted PDFs.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under a **Custom Non-Commercial License**.
-Copyright
+You are free to use, copy, and modify the code for personal, educational, or non-commercial purposes only.
+**Commercial use is strictly prohibited without prior written permission from all team members.**
+Please see the LICENSE file for full terms.

-© 2025 A Hemanth Kumar,G Sai Karthikeya, Ch Seetharama Kartheek,R Pujith.
+© 2025 A Hemanth Kumar, G Sai Karthikeya, Ch Seetharama Kartheek, R Pujith.
 All rights reserved.